 But it’s absolutely possible to make it much cheaper too.

-The most expensive parts was the Raspberry Pi and the water tank.
+The most expensive parts were the Raspberry Pi and the water tank.

 Schematics for the transistor circuit controlling the pump: